wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 3. The administration screen

 == Changelog ==
-1.5.12 -October 10, 2010
+1.5.12 -October 2, 2010
-	Changed the width of the specification screen to "auto" (Style change) in order to better fit some implementations.
+	Very, very minor change to a text display to make the plugin easier to localize.
+	Changed the CSS so that the plugin will adapt more efficiently to different environments.

 1.5.11 -September 18, 2010
 	Added support for some new initial screen modes.